gbabichev/Simple-Renamer/README.md

 ## 📝 Changelog

+### 1.0.7
+- Fixed: Dragging and dropping works more reliably.
+- Fixed: Table columns can be resized.

 ### 1.0.6
 - Added tutorial that opens on first app launch, and is available in the Menu Bar.